Martin Lab

 Research

-Role of aging in neurodegeneration
+Role of Aging in Neurodegeneration

 The biggest risk factor for developing Parkinson’s disease (PD) is age, suggesting that age-related changes in the brain predispose to loss of dopamine (DA) neuron health and viability.
 Cell stressors such as oxidative stress and metabolic dysfunction increase with age, and DA neurons are particularly vulnerable to this stress due to their elaborate neurite branching with consequent high metabolic demands and their intrinsic reactive oxygen species production through DA metabolism.
 While the case for macromolecular oxidative damage as a driver of cellular aging has recently been challenged, a growing body of evidence indicates that oxidative stress-responsive signaling may promote aging, although the molecular mediators are not well understood.
 We are actively investigating how oxidative stress-responsive signaling mediators that are important for lifespan determination intersect with neuronal health across age and, specifically, age-related maintenance of dopamine neuron viability.